-The Town hereby recognizes the Association as the exclusive negotiating agent for all full-time and part-time white collar employees, clerical employees and Public Safety

-Telecommunication Operators employed by the Town of Boonton, but excluding managerial executives, confidential, craft employees, police, members of other bargaining units and employees of separate boards or commissions, and as part or full-time temporary employees hired to perform administrative duties at the Town's Recycling/D.P.W.
+The Town hereby recognizes the Association as the exclusive negotiating agent for all full-time and part-time white collar employees, clerical employees employed by the Town of Boonton Board of Health, but excluding managerial executives, confidential, craft employees, police, members of other bargaining units and employees of separate boards or commissions, and as part or full-time temporary employees hired to perform administrative duties at the Town's Recycling/D.P.W.
 Center.